NetSepio/dwifi-client/README.md

 2. Follow the on-screen prompts to:
-- Enter your Ethereum wallet address
+-Enter your Peaq network wallet address
-- Select an available Erebrus DWiFi network
+-Select an available Erebrus DWiFi network
-- Connect to the chosen network
+-Connect to the chosen network
-- Disconnect and process payment
+-Disconnect and process payment

 ## Dependencies